 Capitalized terms set forth in this section and not otherwise defined have the meanings set forth in the Rate and Method.
-The discussion below incorporates summaries of certain provisions of the Rate and Method, the complete text of which appears in APPENDIX B.
+The discussion below incorporates summaries of certain provisions of the Rate and Method, the complete text of which appears in APPENDIX A.

 The Rate and Method provides that the Special Tax levy each fiscal year is calculated by first determining the "Special Tax Requirement" for the fiscal year.
-The Special Tax Requirement is defined in the Rate and Method to be the total required to (i) pay debt service which is due in the calendar year that commences in such fiscal year; (ii) pay periodic costs related to bonds; (iii) pay administrative expenses, (iv) pay amounts needed to establish or replenish any reserve funds; and (v) pay any amounts needed for pay-as-you-go expenditures eligible to be funded by the District to the extent that the inclusion of such amount does not increase the Special Tax levy on Undeveloped Property; (vi) an amount equal to the amount of delinquencies in payments of Special Taxes levied in the previous fiscal year, less any credit from earnings on the Reserve Fund, less (vii) a credit for funds available to reduce the annual Special Tax levy.
+The Special Tax Requirement is defined in the Rate and Method to be the total required to (i) pay debt service which is due in the calendar year that commences in such fiscal year; (ii) pay periodic costs related to bonds; (iii) pay administrative expenses, (iv) pay amounts needed to establish or replenish any reserve funds; and (v) pay any amounts needed for pay-as-you-go expenditures eligible to be funded by the District to the extent that the inclusion of such amount does not increase the Special Tax levy on Undeveloped Property; (vi) an amount equal to the amount of delinquencies in payments of Special Taxes levied in the previous fiscal year, less any credit from earnings on any reserve fund, less (vii) a credit for funds available to reduce the annual Special Tax levy.

 Pursuant to the Rate and Method, the County will prepare a list of the County Assessor's parcels based on the equalized tax rolls as of each January 1 (the "Parcels").
 Such rolls reflect ownership of taxable parcels as of January 1 of each year.
-No Special Tax will be assigned to parcels classified as tax-exempt parcels, i.e. parcels that are, or are intended to be publicly owned and are exempt from the levy of general ad valorem property taxes, such as Public Property or a parcel for which the Special Tax has been prepaid in full.
-Certain privately owned parcels also may be exempt, including common areas owned by homeowner's associations or property owner associations, wetlands, detention basins, water quality ponds and open space, as determined by the Disrict administrator.
+No Special Tax will be assigned to parcels classified as tax-exempt parcels, i.e. parcels that are publicly owned and are exempt from the levy of general ad valorem property taxes, such as Public Property or a parcel for which the Special Tax has been prepaid in full.
+Certain privately owned parcels also may be exempt, including common areas owned by homeowner's associations or property owner associations, wetlands, detention basins, water quality ponds and open space, as determined by the District administrator.

 Each year, Taxable Property is classified as Developed Property (defined in the Rate and Method as being all Taxable Property in each Fiscal Year for which a Building Permit was issued on or before April 30 of the prior Fiscal Year), Final Map Property (defined in the Rate and Method as being all Taxable Property for which a Final Map has been recorded on or before April 30 of the prior Fiscal Year), Tentative Map Property (defined in the Rate and Method as Taxable Property for which a Tentative Map has been approved by the County and which is not yet a Final Map Property or Developed Property) or Undeveloped Property (defined in the Rate and Method as being all Taxable Property not classified as Developed Property, Tentative Map Property or Final Map Property), and shall be subject to allocation of Special Taxes in accordance with the Rate and Method.
-See "APPENDIX B."
+See "APPENDIX A - RATE AND METHOD OF APPORTIONMENT OF SPECIAL TAX".

-The County will cause the Special Tax to be levied each Fiscal Year in an amount equal to the Special Tax Requirement by levying parcels in the following priority each Assessor's Parcel of Final Map Property up to 100% of the Maximum Special Tax for Final Map Property;
+The County will cause the Special Tax to be levied each Fiscal Year in an amount equal to the Special Tax Requirement by levying parcels in the following priority: